 Born in Kircaldy, Scotland, Sir Sandford Fleming began working for an engineer at age 14.
 It was at that time he learned to design and build harbours and waterworks, and surveyed for the railway.

-At the age of 18 in 1845, Sir Sandford arrived in Canada.
+In 1845, at the age of 18, Sir Sandford arrived in Canada.
 He spent his first summer in Canada at the home of a friend in Peterborough – Dr. John Hutchison.

 Sir Sandford worked in Peterborough, surveying until 1849 when he became a fully qualified engineer.
-It was during this time Sir Sandford drew and printed the first map of Peterborough.
+It was during this time he drew and printed the first map of Peterborough.

 In 1863, Sir Sandford headed up plans for the Intercolonial Railway, connecting New Brunswick and Nova Scotia to Upper and Lower Canada.
-Much of the surveying was done by snowshoes and dogsled over rugged terrain./p>
+Much of the surveying was done by snowshoe and dogsled over rugged terrain.

 Sir Sandford was also the first to survey and draw up plans for a rail line running from the Atlantic to the Pacific.
 He became director of the Canadian Pacific Railway Company when it was awarded the contract to build the rail line out west.